calvinalkan/better-wordpress-hooks/README.md

 instantiated class ( because you passed it in ).

-No matter which type of Listener is created, **they are all wrapped inside an anonymous closure** which is then passed to the Wordpress Plugin API.
+No matter which type of Listener is created, **they are all wrapped inside an anonymous closure** which is then passed to the WordPress Plugin API.

 This happens inside the ``ListenerFactory`` class.